-We do our best to serve our clients, but there are things you can do to work well with us, saving you time and money.
-Here’s are some tips for working well with your lawyer, for the good of your mission:
+We always do our best to serve our clients, but there are also things our clients can do to work well with us, saving you time and money.
+Here are some tips for working well with your lawyer, for the good of your mission:

-Don’t cut corners – Trying to cut costs can be counterproductive and end up costing more.
-Drafting a document yourself, for example, can mean that it may take the lawyer longer to amend it than doing it from scratch.
+Trying to cut costs can be counterproductive and end up costing more.
+Drafting a document yourself, for example, can mean that it may take the lawyer longer to amend it than if they had drafted it.
 Getting advice at the beginning of a project will usually be quicker and cheaper than trying to get lawyers involved part-way through.

-Give the context – Provide the background and relevant documents for your query at the outset.
-Otherwise we won’t be able to identify the key issues for you (and it will take longer to disentangle later).
+Provide the background and relevant documents for your query at the outset.
+Otherwise your lawyer won’t be able to identify the key issues for you (and it will take longer to disentangle later).

 This information has been provided by solicitors working for Edward Connor Solicitors.
 It is designed for the purpose of knowledge sharing only and does not constitute legal advice.